l0wc0ster/blog/index.md

 ## Welcome to [jaki](about.md)'s blog
 ---

-Hello everyone, in this blog I will post interesting ways to hack and increase privileges in systems.
-For suggestions and comments, write to my [linkedin]( https://www.linkedin.com/in/sergey-budilov/)
+Hello everyone, in this blog I will post interesting attack techniques and privilege escalation methods.
+For suggestions and comments, write to my [LinkedIn](https://www.linkedin.com/in/sergey-budilov/)

 ---